NathanCustom Tailors

 Bespoke vs Made-to-Measure vs Off-the-Rack: What's Actually Different (2026)

-A tailor explains the real differences between bespoke, made-to-measure, and off-the-rack suits.
-Pattern creation, construction, pricing, and which type is actually worth your money in 2026.
+A tailor explains the real differences between bespoke, made-to-measure, and off-the-rack suits — with the Savile Row trade body's own definitions, the construction differences, real prices, and which type is actually worth your money in 2026.
+With sources.

 Share

-Professional tailor taking precise measurements for a bespoke suit fitting in a tailoring workshop
+Professional tailor taking precise measurements for a bespoke suit fitting in a Hoi An tailor workshop

 The moment measurements are taken is where the three types of suiting diverge -- and where most of the marketing confusion begins.